seauch/Transformers_Hungery_Hippos/README.md

 ##

 Welcome to an introduction on "Hungry Hungry Hippos: Towards Language Modeling with State Space Models."

-## Goal
 ### "We are interested in seeing if we can start to replace attention with some other primatives that does grow quadratically in the sequence length" - Daniel Y. Fu